StarPlayrX/bigmac/README.md

 Patched WiFi option for other Broadcom cards.

 ---
-🥨 MacEleven is coming soon.
-Unsealed, APFS snapshot free installs on Supported Intel Macs!
+🥨 MacEleven.
+Unsealed, APFS snapshot free installs on Supported Intel Macs 01.21.21
 ---
 ---
 From a Big Sur recovery disk [ This hack only works with Big Sur Recovery volumes. ]